conda/ceps/cep-20.2.md

   # if script is a single string and ends with `.sh` or `.bat`, then we interpret it as a file
   script: str | [str] | Script

-# # environment variables to either pass through to the script environment or set
-  # # the env var is defined as dictionary with keys: passthrough, env and secrets (see below for full definition)
-  # script_env: ScriptEnv

   # would love to get rid of this:
   # merge the build and host environments (used in many R packages on Windows)
   # was `merge_build_host`